 #7.
 Use the biggest bag you can

 This might sound like an obvious one but it’s actually quite difficult to find a bag that maximises the limited space you have.
-Check out a site called Cabin Max who make luggage specifically designed to be as big as possible but within the restrictions of even budget airlines.
+Check out this post to the hand luggage size you’re allowed for the airline you’re flying with.
+You could also check out a site called Cabin Max who make luggage specifically designed to be as big as possible but within the restrictions of even budget airlines.
 You can find bags compatible for certain airlines and they’re all fairly cheap too.

 #8.
 Limit your footwear